WilliamRagstad/WilliamRagstad.github.io/content/posts/diffie-hellman.md

 ## Conclusion

 Diffie-Hellman (DH) is vastly used in many cryptographic protocols such as **TLS/SSL**, **SSH**, **IPsec**, and **PGP**.
-The main benefit comes from the **forward secrecy** provided by the protocol, as new keys gets generated for each unique session.
+The main benefit comes from the **forward secrecy** provided by the protocol, as new keys get generated for each unique session.
 This makes it **more difficult** for an attacker to decrypt past sessions if the current key is compromised.
 With the **right parameters** and **good practices**, the Diffie-Hellman key exchange is a **secure and efficient** way to establish a shared secret key over an insecure channel.